-You can use the links below to dive into a comparison guide between the best business planning software options or dive right in to our favorite option (LivePlan) and get 50% off.
+Use the links below to check out our comparison guide of the best business planning software options on the market, or dive right into our favorite provider (LivePlan) and get 50% off your first month.

 What problem are you solving for customers?